helen3141/fast/specs/flyout/flyout.md

 *Events*
 - `dismiss` - event fired when the Popover is dismissed

+*Functions*
+- `createPopoverTemplate(string: prefix)` - generates a `ViewTemplate` for the popover based on the given provided prefix string.
+This is required as popover uses an `anchored-region` internally and the create function generates a template using the appropriate `anchored-region` tag (ie "fast-anchored-region", "fluent-anchored-region").
+Note that the appropriate `anchored-region` component must also be declared.

 ### Anatomy and Appearance
 Parts:
 - `popover` - the popover itself, has `role=dialog`